Umbrella Insurance for Auto: Extra Liability Protection Explained

 A Florida teenager loses control on the highway and hits two vehicles.
 Total claims: $1 million.
 The family's auto policy covers $250,000, leaving $750,000 unprotected without umbrella coverage.

 With a $1M umbrella: The remaining $750,000 is covered.
-For parents of young drivers, this is one of the most compelling reasons to consider coverage — learn more about protecting young adults with the right insurance.
+For parents of young drivers, this is one of the most compelling reasons to consider coverage — especially if you're checking whether you're underinsured after adding a teen to your policy.

 A driver strikes a cyclist, causing spinal injuries that require multiple surgeries and result in partial paralysis.
-Medical costs and legal settlements push the total claim well beyond $500,000 in auto liability coverage.
-The umbrella policy covers the excess.
+Medical costs and legal settlements push the total claim well beyond $500,000.
+In recent 2024 cases, similar auto injury verdicts have reached $83.8 million in California alone.
+The umbrella policy covers the excess up to its limit.

 An uninsured driver rear-ends you, and your own medical bills reach $350,000.
-After exhausting your primary uninsured motorist coverage, excess UM/UIM umbrella coverage — offered by many carriers — picks up the remaining $90,000.
+After exhausting your primary uninsured motorist coverage, excess UM/UIM umbrella coverage — offered by many carriers — picks up the remaining balance.
+With 33.4% of U.S. drivers now uninsured or underinsured as of 2023 (up from 23.4% in 2017), this is a scenario more drivers face than ever.
+Learn more about uninsured and underinsured motorist coverage and how it layers with an umbrella.

 Lawsuits Can Outlast Your Savings